MetaMask/web3-dubai-mm-workshop/README.md

 export default MyApp;
 ```

-We need to make two more changes, one to our `apps/web/components/Layout.tsx` as this code will determine `isMetaMaskInstalled` if the ethereum provider exists or is undefined and dispatch the proper actions to our context's reducers.
+We need to make two more changes, one to our `apps/web/components/Layout.tsx` as this code will determine `isMetaMaskInstalled` if the Ethereum provider exists or is undefined and dispatch the proper actions to our context's reducers.

 In the `Layout.tsx` file update the code to the following: